 Interest Rate in Ukraine averaged 36.90 percent from 1992 until 2021, reaching an all time high of 300 percent in October of 1994 and a record low of 6 percent in June of 2020.
 This page provides the latest reported value for - Ukraine Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Ukraine Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Interest Rate in Ukraine is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Ukraine to stand at 6.50 in 12 months time.
-In the long-term, the Ukraine Interest Rate is projected to trend around 6.50 percent in 2022, according to our econometric models.
+Interest Rate in Ukraine is expected to be 7.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Interest Rate in Ukraine to stand at 8.00 in 12 months time.
+In the long-term, the Ukraine Interest Rate is projected to trend around 8.50 percent in 2022 and 9.00 percent in 2023, according to our econometric models.